tc09-brcm-social/cadirMgmt/utils/README.md

 # utils
+* curlver.sh -- output the version of curl in short format
 * env.shlib -- information used by makeauthn.sh
 * bash utils/makeauthn.sh -- uses the authn.sample.temp
 	* and utils/env.shlib to create authn